DENON AVR-4306 RECEIVER HISTORY and USE |

 ||

-BELOW: the rear has a complete jack panel with HDMI/1080p pass-thru and S-video inputs(!)
+BELOW: the rear has a complete jack panel with optical, HDMI/1080p pass-thru, and S-video inputs(!)
 It also has ethernet to allow a home network to access the menus from a PC which was very progressive for 2006.
-It doesn't have aRC HDMI but HDMI 1.1 and optical inputs are available for 5.1 surround.
-Rather than mess with HDMI handshake issues I use only optical for my audio. |
+It doesn't support aRC HDMI but HDMI 1.1 is available for surround.
+Rather than mess with HDMI handshake issues I use only optical for 5.1 audio. |

 BELOW: The build quality is high with audio-grade capacitors throughout.
 The power supply makes up a left side of the interior with output transistors visible down the center.
 Note the factory metal tape at the bottom edge to reduce static.
 The audio boards on the far right are removable but are buried under several web cables and connectors. |